 - A traumatic event like a blow to the head from a motor vehicle accident, fall or assault

 - Non-traumatic injury related to lack of oxygen (anoxia) to the brain possibly from carbon monoxide poisoning, drowning, respiratory or heart failure or related to an organic process like a brain tumor that results in a neurological change

 - An illness resulting in encephalitis

-The Brain Injury Program of PNRC is dedicated to providing services to persons with brain injury with associated impairments and disabilities to help them regain the greatest amount of independence and enjoy the highest quality of life.
+The brain injury program at PNRC is dedicated to providing services to persons with brain injury with associated impairments and disabilities to help them regain the greatest amount of independence and enjoy the highest quality of life.
 Services will include appropriate intervention along a continuum of care that best fits the needs of the patient from inpatient to outpatient with coordination of available community services.

 The environment is designed to facilitate cognitive, physical, educational, psychosocial, spiritual and behavioral needs of the BI survivor.
 Patients in the BI Program are treated with the latest state-of-the-art methods and equipment.
 Professional staff members in the BI Program are continually updating treatment skills and techniques to incorporate into the most modern treatment for those with brain injury.

 Before a rehabilitation program is determined, a comprehensive assessment establishes a baseline of physical, social, cognitive, and behavioral functioning.
 The initial assessment is performed by a clinical team lead by a physician who works with the patient and family to determine the best plan of treatment.

 Brain Injury Services Coordination